zogzog/cubicweb/doc/book/en/index.rst

 The hacker will join development at the forge_.

-The impatient developer will move right away to :ref:`SetUpEnv`.
+The impatient developer will move right away to :ref:`SetUpEnv` then to :ref:`ConfigEnv`.

 The chatter lover will join the `jabber forum`_, the `mailing-list`_ and the blog_.